armadadelivery/armadadelivery.github.io/src/index.md

 * `qrCodeLink`: A link to the QR code, to show to the driver, to scan the delivery in case the scan is not performed within the merchant dasboard,
 * `orderCreatedAt`: Date of the Delivery Creation,
 * `currency`: The currency used for this delivery.

+In headers:

+* `Authorization`: The value of your order-webhook-key you provide when you create the order.

 ## Sandbox Access
 Through our sandbox environment, you'll be able to play around with the integration and test it for your app.